hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 preventing any availability issues.

 Lastly, there is the issue of updating the peer set when new servers are joining or existing servers are leaving.
-As long as a quorum of nodes are available, this is not an issue as Raft provides mechanisms to dynamically update the peer set.
+As long as a quorum of nodes is available, this is not an issue as Raft provides mechanisms to dynamically update the peer set.
 If a quorum of nodes is unavailable, then this becomes a very challenging issue.
 For example, suppose there are only 2 peers, A and B. The quorum size is also